I have a diploma in vegan and vegetarian nutrition and enjoy experimenting with new recipes and ingredients.

-Breakfast - Peanut Butter, Banana and Chocolate Smoothie Bowl
+Breakfast: Peanut Butter, Banana and Chocolate Smoothie Bowl

-When I was a child I would have breakfast everyday – normally jam on toast or cereal.
-But somewhere over the years as an adult, I stopped and breakfast became a rarity.
-Most days, I would end up not eating until around 11am because I didn’t feel like eating first thing.
-I think that part of the problem is that I am not a great fan of a lot of breakfast foods and being gluten-free cuts down my options even more.
+When I was a child, I would have breakfast every day—normally jam on toast or cereal.
+But somewhere over the years as an adult, I stopped, and breakfast became a rarity.
+Most days, I would end up not eating until around 11 a.m. because I didn’t feel like eating first thing.
+I think that part of the problem is that I am not a great fan of a lot of breakfast foods, and being gluten-free cuts down my options even more.

-Peanut butter has become a new favourite of mine, having disliked it since being small and I love it combined with chocolate and/or banana.
-I find spinach is easily hidden in smoothies but gives a nice nutritional boost so it seemed a natural addition.
+Peanut butter has become a new favourite of mine (having disliked it since being small), and I love it combined with chocolate and/or banana.
+I find spinach is easily hidden in smoothies but gives a nice nutritional boost, so it seemed a natural addition.
 I’ve tweaked the recipe a bit over a couple of tries to come up with this final version.

-- 180g (6.3oz) banana, sliced
+- 180 grams (6.3 ounces) banana, sliced

-- ½ cup soya milk
+- 1/2 cup soya milk

-- 2 tbsp peanut butter
+- 2 tablespoons peanut butter

-- 1 tbsp cocoa
+- 1 tablespoon cocoa

-- 1 tsp ground flaxseed
+- 1 teaspoon ground flaxseed

-- 1 tbsp chia seeds
+- 1 tablespoon chia seeds

-- 1 tsp chopped mixed nuts
+- 1 teaspoon chopped mixed nuts

 - Blend the bananas, soya milk, peanut butter, cocoa, ground flaxseed and chia until completely smooth.
 The finished smoothie will be quite thick but do not worry; this helps to stop the toppings sinking and makes the smoothie easily to spoon.